ganeshrupanwar/E-Commerce-Platform/README.md

-# Knock Knock E-commerce Project
+# E-commerce Platform

-Welcome to the Knock Knock E-commerce Project repository!
+Welcome to the E-commerce Project repository!
 This project is a full-featured e-commerce platform designed to offer a seamless shopping experience.
 It includes functionalities such as product browsing, shopping cart management, user authentication, and secure checkout.

 ## Overview